marcelhoekstra/abn-recipes/readme.md

 * Delete recipes
 * Unit tests

 Updates require a solid solution to prevent two users editing the same recipe.
-A common solutions is the use of optimistic locking by provding an ETAG header.
-The backend can validate is the recipe has been updates since the user fetche the recipe.
+A common solution is the use of optimistic locking by providing an ETAG header.
+The backend can validate if the recipe has been updated since the user fetched the recipe.

 ### Unit test